-The principles of the Montessori philosophy and the fundamental principles of Blue Valley School, are sustained on a profound respect for the child and the conviction that he will develop to his full potential.
+The fundamental principles of Blue Valley School are sustained on a profound respect for the child and the conviction that he will develop to his full potential.

 Our students start in a Montessori preschool where they are addressed in Spanish or English, whichever their native language is because making them feel comfortable and happy in their new environment is of utmost importance for us.
 They start learning phonics with the Spanish alphabet because it has only one sound per symbol (letter).